Highlights for deferiprone

 How to Use deferiprone

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take your first dose in the morning, the second dose at midday, and the third dose in the evening.
-Avoid taking this medicine within 4 hours of food, mineral supplements, or antacids that contain iron, aluminum, or zinc.
+Avoid taking this medicine within 4 hours of foods, mineral supplements, or antacids that contain iron, aluminum, or zinc.
+You can take this medicine with or without food.
+If it upsets your stomach, take it with food.
 Take your doses at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.